FREQUENTLY ASKED QUESTIONS

 Pregnancy is a wonderful, exciting time in a woman’s life, and it is important to stay healthy and strong through every trimester.
 While many women focus on eating right and staying active, it’s easy to overlook the tremendous strain that pregnancy can put on the body, particularly the spine and pelvic region.

 While all chiropractors have been trained to treat pregnant women, some will go on to receive additional certification in order to specialize in this area of treatment.
-Our doctors in Fargo can help you.
+Here at Fetzer Family Chiropractic we can help you.